DiogoF-Hub/Password-Breach-Detection/README.md

 ## **Usage**

 ### **Run the Tool**
-Simply run the `main.py` file, and it will handle everything automatically:
-- If the required password database is missing, it will download it automatically.
-- The tool will fetch the 9GB database file hosted on my personal OneDrive.
-- Once the database is downloaded, the tool will prompt you to input a password to check if it has been compromised.

-Run the following command:
+Simply run the following command to launch the **Streamlit interface**, which manages all interactions:

 ```
-python main.py
+streamlit run Home.py
 ```

+- If the required password database is missing or incomplete, the interface will guide you to download it.
+- Choose between the **9GB OneDrive database** or the **40GB PwnedPasswordsDownloader** database.
+- Once the database is ready, use the interface to search for compromised passwords, analyze data, or add new entries.

+> **Note:** If the database already exists or is incomplete and you wish to redownload it, just click the download button again.
+This will delete the existing file and download a fresh copy.

 ---